nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### Find Interview by Job Title Feature
+### Add interview feature

 #### Implementation

+#### How is the command executed

+#### Design consideration

+### Find interview by job title feature

+#### Implementation

-The find interview by job title feature allows users to query the list of added interview for interviews that match the job title via the command `find-i JOB_TITLE`, where `JOB_TITLE` must not be an empty string.
+The find interview by job title feature allows users to query the list of added interview for interviews that match the job title via the command `find-i KEYWORD [MORE_KEYWORD]... `, where `KEYWORD` must not be an empty string.

+For more information on the command constrains, please refer to the [User Guide](https://ay2324s1-cs2103t-t11-2.github.io/tp/UserGuide.html).

-The `find-i` command is facilitated by the `FindInterviewCommand`, `FindInterviewCommandParser`, `JobContainsKeywordsPredicate` and `ApplicantContainsInterviewPredicate`.
+The `find-i` command is facilitated by the `FindInterviewCommand`, `FindInterviewCommandParser`, and `JobContainsKeywordsPredicate`.
-It uses `Model#updateFilteredInterviewList(Predicate<Interview> predicate)` to apply the `JobContainsKeywordsPredicate` in order to produce a filtered list containing only entries whose job correspond to `JOB_TITLE`.
+It uses `Model#updateFilteredInterviewList(Predicate<Interview> predicate)` to apply the `JobContainsKeywordsPredicate` in order to produce a filtered list containing only entries whose job correspond to `KEYWORD [MORE_KEYWORD]...`.

-The find interview command will affect the applicant list.
-The new applicant list will contain the applicant who have their respective interview listed in the interview list.
-The applicant list index represents an applicant at that index has an interview at the same index in the interview list.
-The applicant list uses `Model#updateFilteredApplicantList(Predicate<Applicant> predicate)` to apply the `ApplicantContainsInterviewPredicate` in order to produce a filtered list containing only entries whose interview correspond to the interview list.
+#### How is the command executed
+1. The user inputs the `find-i` command together with non-empty job-title as keyword(s);
+2. The `LogicManager` receives the command string and forwarded it to the `AddressBookParser`.
+3. The `AddressBookParser` checks the type of command and constructs `FindInterviewCommandParser` to parse the keyword(s).
+4. The `FindInterviewCommandParser` constructs `JobContainsKeywordsPredicate` containing the keyword as predicate.
+5. The `LogicManager` executes the `FindInterviewCommand` which calls the `Model#updateFilteredInterviewList(Predicate<Interview> predicate)` method.
+6. The `FindInterviewCommand` construct `CommandResult` containing the number of successful interviews filtered in the final list and returns it to `LogicManager`.
+7. The GUI will be updated automatically by when the list changes.

 #### Design Consideration

-**Aspect: How filter is done:**

-* **Alternative 1 (current choice):** Use a predicate object (JobContainsKeywordsPredicate) to handle filtering.
-    * Pros: Decrease the coupling effect by separating the predicate and increase extendability.
-    * Cons: Difficult to implement as more abstraction is being used.

-* **Alternative 2:** Implement filtering logic directly within the FindCourseCommand.
-    * Pros: The implementation will be simpler without the consideration of abstraction.
-    * Cons: Less abstraction and less extendable for future features.

 **Aspect: Case-sensitivity in search:**